natcap/invest.users-guide/source/data_sources.rst

 Single Event/Design Storm
 -------------------------
-Depth of rainfall,"Depth of rainfall event of interest (mm).
+A design storm is a hypothetical rainstorm used for modeling purposes.
+The design storm precipitation value should be chosen according to the area and goals.
+For instance, it could be the average precipitation per rain event, the precipitation at a certain percentile, or the maximum precipitation expected to occur once in 100 years.

 To calculate the design storm, users can look up intensity-frequency-duration (IFD) tables available for their city.
 The storm duration is equal to the average time of concentration of the studied watersheds.
 Time of concentration can be derived from existing studies or from web tools: eg. https://www.lmnoeng.com/Hydrology/TimeConc.php.
-See Balbi et al. (2017) for a detailed description of these methods."
+See Balbi et al. (2017) for a detailed description of these methods.

 Rain events
 -----------